ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Objectives

-Provision of tooling to support the exploitation of the ONNX SR model.
-E.g., model inspection and review tool, etc, according to the end users' ML development process objectives and activities.
+Expression of the needs and requirements of a toolset aimed at supporting the exploitation of the ONNX SR model, e.g., model inspection and review tool, according to the end users' ML development process objectives, activities, and to the definition of the SR profile and associated rules.
-MAYBE TOO AMBITIOUS.
-AT LEAST SPEC OF THE TOOLS?

-#### Rationales
+#### Rationale

+Automatic rule checkers (for, e.g, consistency checks) or tools supporting model inspection and review might be the industrial answer to the fulfilment of regulatory constraints

 #### Activity overview

-Based on the descritpion of the ML development process objectives and activities made by the end users during actvity A1, tools BLA BLA BLA
+The needs of tools and the list of them are first established.
+Then the requirements applicable to each tool of the list are written.

 #### Inputs

+-   D1.b: Consolidated needs for all industrial domains
+-   D3.a: ONNX Safety-related profile - proof of concept
+-   D3.b: ONNX Safety-related profile - graph
+-   D3.c: ONNX Safety-related profile - operators
+-   D3.d: ONNX Safety-related profile - format
+-   D3.e: ONNX Safety-related profile - reference implementation
+-   D3.f: ONNX Safety-related profile - rules

 #### Outputs

+- D5.a: Expression of the needs / tool list
+- D5.b.\<tool\>: Requirements of tool \<tool\>

 #### Detailed activities

+##### TN: Tool needs elicitation

+- TNAct1: Expression of the needs for tools

+##### TS: Tool requirements

+- TSAct2.\<tool\>: Expression of the requirements of tool \<tool\>